 Give each player three ears of corn.
 Have them stand behind a line that is a few feet away from the mouth of the pumpkin, and try to feed the pumpkin by tossing the corn into the mouth.
 Score one point for each ear of corn that is “fed” to the pumpkin.
 The player with the most points after everyone has taken a turn is the winner.

 This is a race that can be run as a one-against-one game or relay-style when you have several players to divide into teams.
 Either way, the goal of each racer is to roll a pumpkin from the starting line to the finish line.
 Sounds easy?
 Well, not when you have to push your pumpkin with a broom, guiding it to try and stay on course as it rolls off to one side or gets caught up on its stem.
 The first player or team to get their pumpkin across the finish line wins.

 Treasure in a Haystack

 This is a fun game that is easy for small kids to play.
-Fill a few receptacles with hay (wheelbarrows, large tin buckets, baby pools, and large cardboard boxes are some suggestions).
+Fill a few receptacles, such as wheelbarrows, large tin buckets, baby pools, or large cardboard boxes, with hay.
 Bury a few treasures in each “haystack.”
 Coins, wrapped candy, and stickers are some ideas for the kind of treasures to bury.
 Give your party guests empty treat buckets or bags to fill and send them on a “treasure in a haystack” hunt.

 Leaf Pile Race